Skip to main content

 Remove the air line

-Disconnect the battery before working on the electrical system, for safety and to avoid an error message when restarting the vehicle.
+Disconnect the battery before working on the electrical system, for safety reasons and to avoid an error message when restarting the vehicle.

 Disconnect the intake air pressure sensor located under the windshield bay